Code-Institute-Submissions/white-wedding/README.md

 ### Acknowledgements

 - I received inspiration for this project from my friend Madeleine, who is training to become a wedding planner.
 Workwise, my inspiration came from earlier projects made with you at the Code Institute.
+- Throughout my project, I have researched by visiting other wedding planning websites, to find inspiration.